elifesciences/elife-bot/docs/simple-db.md

 Given the standard meta data recorded in the ``S3File`` and ``S3FileLog`` SimpleDB domains by the S3Monitor activity, we want to get:

-* the most recent S3 objects for each eLife article that stores the a) article XML, b) images, c) PDF, d) supplementary files or e) video
+* the most recent S3 objects for each eLife article that stores the a) article XML, b) images, c) PDF, d) supplementary files,  e) video, or f) SVG
 * all the S3 objects for a particular eLife article, given the unique five digits in the DOI
 * all the files updated since datetime X, optionally only returning the XML or PDF objects, for example